On the nullspace of split graphs: Abstract

 \section{Abstract}

 We study the nullspace of the adjacency matrix of split graphs, whose vertex set can be partitioned into a clique and an independent set.
 We introduce the \emph{clique-kernel}, a subspace that decides whether clique vertices lie in the support of a kernel eigenvector, and we prove that its dimension is at most one.
-This yields the the formula
+This yields the formula

-which fully describes the nullity of a split graph in terms of the biadjacency submatrix \(R\).
+which fully describes the nullity of a split graph in terms of its biadjacency submatrix \(R\).
 We also analyze unbalanced split graphs through the concept of swing vertices and characterize the structure of their kernel supports.
 Furthermore, we study the behavior of the nullspace under Tyshkevich composition and derive a closed formula for the determinant.
-These results provide a unified algebraic framework for understanding when a split graph is singular and how its combinatorial structure determines its nullspace.